 Tradeoffs are an inherent part of decision-making.
 Persuing one opportunity may mean that another course of action is closed.
 Indeed, accepting tradeoffs is important in strategy – you can’t be everything to everyone, there is a need to be focused on a particular direction.

 However, resolving tradeoffs is often not easy.
 There may be competing alternatives, each with merits and disadvantages, and no clear winner.
-In such cases, a clear strategy can aid in decision making – helping determine the best course of actin, and rationalize the decision.
+In such cases, a clear strategy can aid in decision making – helping determine the best course of action, and rationalize the decision.

 The strategy sets the direction of the firm

 It is important to recognize that the strategy of the firm sets the direction of the organization.
 It is intended to allow consistent decision-making – each decision reinforcing one another.
-The strategy of the firm should be an overarching game-plan, a reference point to help guide decision making.
+The strategy of the firm should be an overarching game-plan, a reference point to help guide decision-making.